moddyz/RayTracingInOneWeekend/README.md

 ![Image](./src/5_diffuseMaterials/output.png)

-Introduced the concept of materials which can be assigned to scene objects, and more concretely, a Lambert material.Rays which intersect with an object with the lambert material _scatters_ rays in a random direction based on a spherical distribution above the surface normal.
+Introduced the concept of materials which can be assigned to scene objects, and more concretely, a Lambert material.

+Rays which intersect with an object with the lambert material _scatters_ rays in a random direction based on a spherical distribution above the surface normal.
 This produces a smooth, diffuse apperance on the spheres.

 [Source code](./src/5_diffuseMaterials/main.cpp)